|Read this if you would like Dr. Gould to write a letter of recommendation for you : UPDATED AS OF JUNE 2014!!|

 I like to write letters in groups, to save my time.
 If you are submitting your application in summer 2014 (for example), I will write your letter at the end of the spring semester 2014, after classes have ended and before the summer starts properly.
 So, you need to get your application material together for me to write your letter at THIS TIME!
 Letter writing disrupts my routine and my work and so I do NOT like to get letter requests dribbling in over the summer.
 PLEASE GET YOUR LETTER REQUEST TO ME BEFORE THE END OF MAY AT THE LATEST!

 1. A completed copy of my Pre-Health form, see below.
 Do not delete the questions and use the most recent version from this website.
-The questions are in bold and italic, please use plain text in your answers so that I can easily distinguish the end of the question from the start of your answer.
+The questions are in bold and italic and colored blue, please use plain text in your answers in BLACK so that I can easily distinguish the end of the question from the start of your answer.

 2. A copy of your unofficial transcript.